Former South Korean President Lee Myung-Bak Is Arrested On Graft Charges

 That said, the 76-year-old conservative politician has denied the charges against him, with Lee rejecting the investigation as "political revenge" mounted by the current administration in office, headed by liberal President Moon Jae-in.

 Lee, who led the country from 2008 to 2013, is just the latest high-profile South Korean politician to find himself embroiled in legal woes.
 His conservative successor, Park Geun-hye, saw her own presidency unravel last year under the weight of a massive graft scandal of her own.
-She too is currently in detention, arrested around this time last year on charges that could spell a prison sentence of up to 30 years.
+She, too, is currently in detention, arrested around this time last year on charges that could spell a prison sentence of up to 30 years.

 This is not the first time South Korea has had two of its former leaders "behind bars at the same [time]," as South Korea's Yonhap news agency reports: